-1. As a general rule, OVSJG will not pay for fundraising positions or functions.

-- 2. As a general rule, applicants requesting funding for non-programmatic personnel (for example, administrative or executive) must be cognizant that these positions may only be funded by OVSJG to the percentage that the final award (if approved) is a percentage of the organization's budget or the time that the employee can justify as direct work on the project.
+- 1. As a general rule, OVSJG will not pay for fundraising or development positions or functions. - 2.
+As a general rule, applicants requesting funding for non-programmatic personnel (for example, administrative or executive) must be cognizant that these positions may only be funded by OVSJG to the percentage that the final award (if approved) is a percentage of the organization's budget or the time that the employee can justify as direct work on the project.
 For example, if an OVSJG award is 25% of an organization's budget, the organization will only be permitted to request funding for these non-programmatic positions up to 25%.
 If a non-programmatic employee can justify more than 25% of their time on the project being funded, the employee shall provide proof of that work through regularly executed timesheets.
-That being said, it is OVSJG's sole discretion to approve funding for all requested positions, and to what extent. - 3.
-Applicants must include any planned personnel salary increases in their original application for funding.
+That being said, it is OVSJG's sole discretion to approve funding for all requested positions, and to what extent.

+- 3. Applicants must include any planned personnel salary increases in their original application for funding.
 If these are not included, OVSJG reserves the right to disallow future requests for reimbursement of salary increases. - 4.
 Notwithstanding the aforementioned, OVSJG is willing to meet with an awardee to discuss potential reprogramming of funds to subsequently include unforeseen personnel costs.
 Any salary adjustments approved in this manner will only be authorized as of the date of approval of a Grant Adjustment Notice. - 5.
-Grant Applicants may request in their application to be reimbursed their negotiated indirect cost rate agreement (NICRA).
+In accordance with the Nonprofit Fair Compensation Act (NCFA) of 2020 effective March 16, 2021 (D.C.
+Law 23-185; D.C.
+Official Code § 2-222.01) a nonprofit organization may be compensated for indirect costs incurred in provision of goods or performance of services within the terms of any grant or contract with the District.
+Nonprofits are required to be compensated at the same rate the nonprofit has negotiated with the federal government for a current federal contract or grant, known as a Negotiated Indirect Cost Rate Agreement or NICRA.
 To be reimbursed its NICRA, the organization must include their agency determination letter and relevant documentation in their application for funding.
-Alternatively, grant applicants can request to be reimbursed the prevailing de minimis rate established by the OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Requirements"), dated December 26, 2013 and codified at 2 C.F.R.
-Part 200, as amended. - 6.
+If the nonprofit organization does not have a NICRA, the nonprofit may elect to be reimbursed at a 10 percent de minimis rate, at a new rate negotiated with the awarding agency, at a rate negotiated with any District agency in the previous two years, or at a rate determined by a certified public accountant in accordance with the requirements of the NFCA. - 6.
 OVSJG reserves the right to request documentation of indirect cost expenses incurred by an award recipient prior to reimbursing a NICRA or de minimis rate.